 Joe's mother has agreed to let me make public her travails beyond the horror I described in Girls of Tender Age.
 I'd like to thank her for that and for allowing me to know that the real Pidgie grew up to live a productive life, to marry a good man, and to raise three fine sons.
 I wish her well.

-A compendium of the groundswell of support for this action:
+To follow: A compendium of the groundswell of support that arose from this action:

 On October 19, 2019, Connecticut Assemblyman Edwin Vargas, who represents District 6, the south and south central part of Hartford, including the South End neighborhood where Irene, Pidgie and I grew up, sent me an email thanking me for telling him about this effort.
 This led to a chain of communications and actions supporting my mission to see to justice for Pidgie.